Koutako2024/screen-time-logger/note.md

 # TODO
 * make func to notify after a minute from launching the rest window.
+(Snooze)
+* make func to cancel snoozing.
 * add a property file. (in [TOML](https://qiita.com/Magnolia/items/76703179248f17e6b519)?)
   * notification
     * title